iotaledger/hornet/docs/post_installation/post_installation.md

 `restAPI.permittedRoutes` defines which routes can be called from foreign addresses which are not defined under `restAPI.whitelistedAddresses`.

 If you are concerned with resource consumption, consider turning off `restAPI.powEnabled`.
-This way, the clients must perform Proof-of-Work locally, before submitting a message for broadcast.
-In case you'd like to offer Proof-of-Work to clients, consider increasing the `restAPI.powWorkerCount` to provide a faster message submission experience.
+This way, the clients must perform proof of work locally, before submitting a message for broadcast.
+In case you'd like to offer proof of work to clients, consider increasing the `restAPI.powWorkerCount` to provide a faster message submission experience.

 We suggest that you provide your HTTP REST API behind a reverse proxy, such as [HAProxy](http://www.haproxy.org/), [Traefik](https://traefik.io/), [Nginx](https://www.nginx.com/), [Apache](https://www.apache.org/) configured with TLS.